stilliard/imposter/README.md

 # Imposter - Social Deception Role Assignment

-Add hidden traitor roles to any game.
+Add hidden imposter or traitor roles to any game.
 Transform cooperative board games, party games, or group activities by secretly assigning one player as the imposter, thief, saboteur, or traitor.

 **Examples**: Play Monopoly with a secret thief stealing money, or any co-op game where one player secretly works against the group.